 3. Statute of Limitations

-The “statute of limitations” (deadline) to file a California wage theft claim or lawsuit is usually three years after the most recent violation.
+The “statute of limitations” (deadline) to file a California wage theft claim or lawsuit is generally three years after the most recent violation.
 However, if your claim involves a breach of contract, the statute of limitations is either:

 - 2 years if there was an oral contract, or